Common type system

 This is also an important part of Runtimes support for cross-language integration.

-It is a (CTS) ensures that objects are written in different .NET languages because they can interact with each other.
+It is a (CTS) that ensures that objects are written in different .NET languages because they can interact with each other.

 For communication between programs written in any .NET language, the types have to be compatible on the basic level.